-The Ram 1500 electric will feature a dual-cab configuration, which most automakers see as a safe high-volume cab configuration for their first electric pickup trucks.
+The Ram electric truck will feature a dual-cab configuration, which most automakers see as a safe high-volume configuration for their first electric pickup trucks.
 The steeper windshield and lower roofline suggest that the Ram 1500 electric will have a more aerodynamic design than the ICE Ram 1500.
 At the front, it will have an illuminated brand logo and a hood-level full-width signature light.
 At the rear, we can see a smoothly sloping C-pillar in the teaser.

 Platform & Towing

 The Ram 1500 electric is due in 2024, and so, it may arrive as the first model based on the STLA Frame platform, which Stellantis plans to commercialize in the middle of the same year.
 We expect the towing capacity to cross the 10,000 lbs figure, as is the norm.
 One of the two pictures of the platform shown below suggests that, like the F-150 Lightning, the Ram 1500 electric will come with a spare wheel below the bed.
 Another recipient of the STLA Frame is the Jeep Wrangler EV.

 Specific details about the features of the Ram 1500 EV aren’t out yet, but Stellantis has given hints.
 The electric pickup should get firmware-over-the-air (FOTA) upgrades for improved performance and efficiency throughout its lifecycle.
 Mamatha Chamarthi, the company’s SVP for Software Business & Product, has suggested that software-enabled performance upgrades will be available after the delivery.

 For our Ram pickup owners, customers can increase the capability of their truck to handle greater loads.Mamatha Chamarthi, SVP – Software Business & Product, Stellantis (Stellantis Software Day 2021 on December 7, 2021)